LouisDesdoigts/dLux/docs/tutorials/howtos/dLux_objects.md

 # Working with dLux Objects

 This tutorial is designed to give users a quick overview of how to work with dLux objects.
-Build using `Equinox` and `Zodiax`, dLux objects intuitive and simple to work with, so lets have a look at how to get started.
+Build using `Equinox` and `Zodiax`, dLux objects intuitive and simple to work with, so let's have a look at how to get started.

 ```python